 What is the corrected calcium?

-Most of the calcium is stored in bones; the rest is contained in your blood.
-If the blood calcium levels drop low, the bones release calcium.
-If, on the contrary, the calcium levels in the blood are too high, the extra calcium is either stored in bones or removed from your body in urine.
+Most of the body's calcium is stored in the bones; the rest is contained in the blood.
+If the blood calcium level drops too low, the bones release calcium.
+On the other hand, if the calcium levels in the blood are too high, the extra calcium is either stored in bones or removed from your body in urine.

-There is a problem with the regular serum test, though: the calcium measured in serum in not only "pure" calcium.
+There is a problem with the regular serum test though: the calcium measured in your serum is not exclusively "pure" calcium.
 About 15% of it is bound to organic and inorganic anions, 45% is the biologically active ionized calcium.
 The rest – about 40% – is bound to albumin.

-This relation means that, for a patient with low albumin (hypoalbuminemia), the serum calcium levels can be underestimated.
-For example, a patient with very low albumin level and apparently "normal" calcium level can be suffering from hypercalcemia.
+This relation means that we can underestimate the serum calcium levels for a patient with low albumin (hypoalbuminemia).
+For example, a patient with a very low albumin level and apparently "normal" calcium level can be suffering from hypercalcemia.
 To avoid such situations, you should estimate the corrected calcium level.

 Corrected calcium equation – calculator

 The method of calculating the corrected calcium levels is very simple.
-It was first described in a paper "Interpretation of Serum Calcium in Patients with Abnormal Serum Proteins".
+It was first described in the paper.

 Normal albumin level is typically assumed to be equal to 4 g/dL.